torchnyu/blog/_drafts/2020-02-11-good-code-and-giving-a-damn.md

 A good rule to follow is the rule of three.
 Basically, if you see code repeated three times, consider trying to factor it out.
 Two times?
 Hold off and see if it shows up one more time.

+NPM is a good example of reusability gone mad.
+Packages, while great, do lend themselves to a sort of obsessive reusing.